-In 2019/20 the College continued to demonstrate good achievement rates - the headlines being an achievement rate of 83.6% all age, all qualifications (up from 83.2%), rising to 85.3% excluding English and Maths.
+In 2020/21 the College continued to demonstrate good achievement rates - the headlines being an achievement rate of 84.4% all age, all qualifications (up from 83.6%), rising to 89.5% excluding English and Maths.
 This compares with a 2018/19 general further education national comparator of 86.7% for all age, all qualifications.
-Overall apprenticeship achievement rates of 70.9% and timely apprenticeship achievement of 56.9% were reported.
-Remarkably, considering the Covid-19 lockdown the College has outperformed all of the 2018/19 general further education national age comparators for overall apprenticeship achievement.
+Overall apprenticeship achievement rates of 54.3% and timely apprenticeship achievement of 34.0% were reported.
+Apprentices, in particular, have been severely disrupted during the Covid-19 pandemic and this has contributed to the lower achievement rates.